 Through the modification and combination of images and texts, I try to make a kind of multi-level experience to represent our world and create a kind of mysterious illusion and depth in it.
 Seen that our perception of reality is multi-level, I tried to superimpose one layer of experience on top of another.
 The multiple superpositions make the familiar experience begin to be unfamiliar.
 Thus when the experience becomes untrustworthy, suspicion then emerges.

 The Towers from All That Is Solid Melts Into Air \ digital photography | 2019

 Therefore, there is nothing particularly strange when viewers appreciatethe scene in this work, everything is almost correct.
 I just removed a little something or added a little other thing, and then，things all became different.
-This is the fault I have always been exploring.

 They must be about the depiction of the visible world, but different from everything that we have seen.” ——David Hockney

 The North from All That Is Solid Melts Into Air \ installation | 2019